Tuesday, April 12, 2022

 There are two categories of reliever inhalers: short-acting relievers, which include salbutamol and terbutaline, and long-acting relievers which include salmeterol, formoterol and tiotropium bromide.

-Short-acting reliever inhalers are quick-acting medications designed for use in emergencies and in mild cases of occasional asthma.
+Short-acting reliever inhalers are quick-acting medications designed for use in emergencies and mild cases of occasional asthma.
 These inhalers help ease asthma symptoms quickly, as they are designed to quickly open the airways.

 Short-acting relievers can only treat sudden asthma symptoms because while their action starts minutes after inhalation, it only lasts for two to four hours.
 If you are using an inhaler of this type more than three times a week, or more than 12 of these inhalers in one year, you should visit your GP.
 Excessive use of these inhalers signals that your asthma is not being treated properly and this is something that could lead to a life-threatening attack.

 Long-acting reliever inhalers are sometimes necessary to control asthma and should be used regularly, twice a day, regardless of symptoms.
 These inhalers help the airways to relax and make breathing easier for the patient; however, they are not a treatment for inflammation of the lungs.
-Long-acting reliever inhalers should not be used on their own, but with a preventer inhaler; this is because they work together to reduce the patient sensitivity to asthma triggers.
+Long-acting reliever inhalers should not be used on their own, but with a preventer inhaler; this is because they work together to reduce the patient's sensitivity to asthma triggers.
 If you are not using this combination, you should talk to your GP.

 Just like the name suggests, preventer inhalers help prevent asthma symptoms.
 They do this by reducing the inflammation in the airways, they contain a low dose of steroid medicine.
-The preventive effects of this type of inhaler builds up over time, which will mean you having to use the reliever inhaler less.
+The preventive effects of this type of inhaler build up over time, which will mean you have to use the reliever inhaler less.
 Preventer inhalers should be used twice a day, even when you are feeling well.
 The dose can be adjusted by changing the strength of the inhaler rather than the frequency of use.